acromarcopolo/GetCleanCourseProject/README.md

 > subjects in the test set
 >
 > RETURNS: the reduced tidy tibble, with individual subject IDs added,
 > and each variable averaged for each activity and each subject.
+Units
+> are the same as the original averaged values.